HemalathaRamakrishna/HemalathaRamakrishna/README.md

 * Master's degree in Information Systems at **[California State University, Los Angeles](https://www.calstatela.edu/)**<br>
 * Passionate about leveraging data to drive insights and inform business decisions<br>
 * Proficient in data analysis tools such as Python, SQL, and Tableau<br>
-* Strong problem-solving and critical thinking skills<br>
-* Motivated to continuously learn and develop new skills in the field of data analytics<br>
+* Continuous learner to gain new skills in the field of data analytics<br>
 * Seeking opportunities to apply my knowledge and contribute to real-world projects.

 📫 How to reach me **hemalatharhems@gmail.com**